Hashy Chatbot

 Optimal Temperature Ranges for Dabbing and Terpene Extraction

-Terpenes and Their Boiling Points
+Understanding Terpenes and Their Boiling Points

-Terpenes are volatile aromatic compounds, and each has a specific boiling point at which it vaporizes.
-Knowing these boiling points is crucial for both extraction and consumption processes to avoid degrading the terpenes.
-Table 1 below lists the approximate boiling points of several common cannabis terpenes:
+Terpenes are volatile aromatic compounds found in many plants, including cannabis.
+Each terpene has a specific boiling point where it vaporizes.
+Knowing these boiling points is crucial for both the extraction process and consumption.
+It helps avoid degrading the terpenes, ensuring optimal flavor and therapeutic benefits.

 Table 1: Boiling Points of Common Cannabis Terpenes